-Taking center stage in a key-note address at the virtual 2020 ACAMS Las Vegas Conference, FinCEN Director Kenneth A. Blanco clarified a long-standing confusion banks have had regarding their exposure to cryptocurrencies and the steps they must take the mitigate these risks.
+Taking center stage in a key-note In a cryptocurrency context, an address is a cryptographic k...
+More at the virtual 2020 ACAMS Las Vegas Conference, FinCEN Director Kenneth A. Blanco clarified a long-standing confusion banks have had regarding their exposure to cryptocurrencies and the steps they must take the mitigate these risks.
 Director Blanco said that FinCEN continues to focus its efforts on a number of priority areas, including that virtual currency space stating “one issue that continues to come up during these discussions relates to mitigating risks associated with emerging payment systems, including virtual currency.
 To be clear, exchanges are not the only ones with crypto risk exposure.
-These risks are not unique to money services businesses or virtual currency exchangers; banks must be thinking about their crypto exposure as well.
+These risks are not unique to money General services, including non-profits, forums and news sit...
+More businesses or virtual currency exchangers; banks must be thinking about their crypto exposure as well.
 These are areas your examiners, and FinCEN, will ask you about when assessing the effectiveness of your AML program”.

 ….banks must be thinking about their crypto exposure as well.
 These are areas your examiners, and FinCEN, will ask you about when assessing the effectiveness of your AML program.

 While existing FinCEN regulations (FIN-2019-A003) clearly state that it is the responsibility of all financial institutions to identify and report suspicious activity concerning how criminals and other bad actors exploit virtual currency for money laundering, sanctions evasion, and other illicit financing purposes, many banks remained unclear on how exactly virtual currencies could effect their institutions.
 FinCEN’s requirements apply to all financial institutions, even if those financial institutions do not directly buy, sell, or provide custody to virtual assets.
 However, CipherTrace research has shown that many banks do not know how to properly detect and monitor virtual currency-related transactions.